 - A key component of any COVID secure plan is social distancing - ensure you remind employees of the government social distancing guidance and their importance.

 - Some forms of travel are safer than others when it comes to minimizing the chances of transmission

 - As we move into the winter, it’s important to remain mindful of the prevailing R rate, how your employees travel as well as their risk profile.
 Our factsheet on commuting to work has more information.

 - Businesses should consider the benefits of an employee flu vaccination programme and seek to maximise take-up

 - Do talk with your provider to confirm vaccine availability

 - Consider how to address the issue of ‘vaccine hesitancy’ where individuals defer or avoid vaccination for a variety of reasons.

 Plan ahead for local and national lockdowns

-- Build the possibility of local lockdowns into your business continuity plans, and if you’re impacted ensure you understand the restrictions and respond with clear communications; our factsheet on local lockdowns has more information
+- Build the possibility of local and national lockdowns into your business continuity plans, and if you’re impacted ensure you understand the restrictions and respond with clear communications; our factsheet on local lockdowns has more information

 - Keep yourself up-to-date with the R rate – both nationally and in your business locality; any rapid increases or rates above 1 are warnings of significant problems coming

-- Public Health England includes a local authority ‘watch list’ within its weekly National COVID-19 surveillance reports.
+- Public Health England includes a local authority ‘watch list’ within its weekly National COVID-19 surveillance reports